Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

 \subsection{Evaluation of Different Combinations of Techniques}

-In this section, we investigate the results of the 125 DepAD methods to answer the second question, i.e., how the different combinations of techniques in different steps affect the performance of DepAD methods.
-In the analysis, we point out the combinations that could cause poor results and suggest the combinations of techniques that can achieve better performance.
+In this subsection, we aim to address the second question of our study: How do different combinations of techniques in different phases of DepAD impact the overall performance of DepAD algorithms?
+Through our analysis, we identify specific combinations that may lead to poor results and propose combinations of techniques that can achieve better performance.

-The results of the 125 DepAD methods are shown in Figure \ref{fig:eva_combination}, which consists of two sub-figures, corresponding to ROC AUC and AP.
-In each sub-figure, the results are presented in different colors and shapes, where different colors correspond to different relevant variable selection techniques, and different shapes represent different dependency models.
-Lastly, the results are grouped according to the techniques used in the anomaly score generation phase.
+The results of the 125 DepAD algorithms are presented in Figure \ref{fig:eva_combination}, which consists of two sub-figures representing ROC AUC and AP, respectively.

-In terms of ROC AUC, as shown in Figure \ref{fig:eva_combine_roc}, the methods with the two combinations, DC combined with Lasso and Ridge respectively, have the worst performance.
-Methods using MI as the relevant variable selection technique show inferior results in general no matter what techniques are used in the other two steps.
-When using IEPC to select relevant variables, combining it with Linear model yields much poor results than IEPC combined with other dependency models.
-Ten methods have achieved the best results of 0.85, which are mainly from the combinations of: (1) the relevant variable selection techniques of FBED, HITON-PC and IEPC; (2) the dependency models of CART and mCART; (3) the anomaly score generation techniques of RZPS, PS and Sum.
-The methods using any combination of these techniques show good performance in general.
-Furthermore, from the combinations of the techniques used by the ten methods, we have the following findings.
-First, when HITON-PC is the relevant variable select technique, the best results can only be achieved by combining it with RZPS, not PS and Sum.
-Second, when anomaly score generation techniques are PS or Sum, the best results can only be achieved through using CART as the dependency model.
-Lastly, if the mCART is used as the dependency model, the best results are only shown by combining it with RZPS.
-In summary, methods using the combinations of FBED, CART, RZPS, PS and Sum always achieve the best results in the experiments.
-Therefore, we recommend FBED-CART-RZPS, FBED-CART-PS and FBED-CART-Sum in terms of ROC AUC.
+Regarding ROC AUC, ten methods achieved the best results of 0.85.
+These methods resulted from combinations of Phase 1 techniques, including FBED, HITON-PC, and IEPC; Phase 2 techniques, specifically CART and mCART; and Phase 3 techniques, which involved RZPS, PS, and Sum, as depicted in Figure \ref{fig:eva_combine_roc}.
+Our analysis also revealed some specific observations: (1) When HITON-PC is utilized, the best results are attained only when combined with RZPS, not with PS or Sum; (2) When using PS or Sum as scoring techniques, the best results are achieved by combining them with CART as the prediction model; (3) If mCART is employed as the prediction model, the best results are obtained by combining it with RZPS.
+In summary, algorithms that utilize the combinations of FBED, CART, RZPS, PS, and Sum consistently achieve the best results in the experiments.

+Conversely, algorithms that contain combinations of DC with Lasso or Ridge demonstrate the worst performance.
+Additionally, algorithms using MI as the relevant variable selection technique generally show inferior results, regardless of the techniques used in the other two phases.
+When using IEPC for relevant variable selection, combining it with the Linear model yields much poorer results compared to combining IEPC with other prediction models.